FelixBer/FindFunc/README.md

 Further GUI usage

+* Right-click on tab: option to clone tab
 * Rules can be edited by double-clicking the Data column
 * Rules can be inverted (negative match) by double-clicking the invert-match column
 * Rules can be enabled/disabled by double-clicking the enabled-column